kyma-project/cloud-manager/docs/user/README.md

 ### AzureVpcPeering CR

-The `azurevpcpeering.cloud-resources.kyma-project.io` CRD describes the Azure peering connection between Kyma and the remote Virtual Network.
+The `azurevpcpeering.cloud-resources.kyma-project.io` CRD describes the Azure peering connection between Kyma and the remote Azure Virtual Network.
 To learn more, read the [AzureVpcPeering Custom Resource](./resources/04-40-10-azure-vpc-peering.md) documentation.

 ### GcpVpcPeering CR
 The `gcpvpcpeering.cloud-resources.kyma-project.io` CRD describes the VPC Peering